hbsecor/CapstoneProject/Code/README_for_archive.tar.gz.txt

 This file is mostly from the actual data when I downloaded it so other README will have my notes

+Ok - but most of this doesn't make sense.
+You need a nice clean translation of your dataset.
+And this also belongs in the data folder.

 #Genotype files in binary Plink format
 #Autosomes
 #data885autosome_maf0.01_remove_hwe_excess_shortIDs.bed